Can Vegans Eat Yeast | What vegetarians should know

 Sourdough starter is a mixture of flour and water fermented with natural yeasts and bacteria.

+It can be used instead of commercial yeast in other baked goods.
 Please note that sourdough starter requires more time and effort to prepare and maintain compared to commercial yeast.

 -